lasseufpa/caviar/README.md

 #### On the first run, the drone was teleported to the street, but did not started to fly

-Sometimes this error can happen, but just exit with `ctrl+c` and try it again.
+Sometimes this error can happen due to the download of YOLO weights.
+For this case, just exit the current simulation with `ctrl+c` and try it again.

 #### Got the error: "Can't find libdevice directory ${CUDA_DIR}/nvvm/libdevice.
 This may result in compilation or runtime failures, if the program we try to run uses routines from libdevice."